Connaught PhDs for Public Impact Fellowship Program

 Value & Duration

-This fellowship has a total value of $12,500.00 for one year (12 months) and must be held in addition to a program’s normal funding commitment.
-The $12,500.00 will be broken down into a $10,000 fellowship to be used as a top-up to the recipient’s usual funding package and $2,500.00 towards project expenses and / or professional development.
+Fifteen scholarships will be awarded, each with a total value of $12,500.00 for one year (12 months) and must be held in addition to a program’s normal funding commitment.
+The $12,500.00 will be broken down into a $10,000.00 fellowship to be used as a top-up to the recipient’s usual funding package, and $2,500.00 towards project expenses and / or professional development.

 Purpose